Let’s start with the basics.

 Movement-based relaxation methods incorporate things like Walking, Gardening, Yoga, Tai Chi, Qigong, and more serious exercise – like going to the Gym.
 In these cases the physical changes in the body cause the relaxation.
 The release of endorphins makes you feel good and reduces stress levels.

-Passive forms of relaxation include Meditation, Conscious breathing, Progressive Muscle Relaxation and Visualization.
+Passive forms of relaxation include Meditation, Conscious breathing, Progressive Muscle Relaxation, Relaxation Massage and Visualization.
 These minimal movement techniques involve a degree of withdrawal from active thought and analysis.

 Research into the benefits of relaxation techniques first started in the 1960’s.
 The very first results indicated a strong correlation between chronic stress and poor physical and emotional health.